Skip to main content

 🗒️ Note: Workflows are available for Team, Advanced, and Enterprise accounts.

 Merge the information you’re collecting with your Forms into your existing processes when you set up Workflows.
-Consider what you do with the information on your received Forms.
+Consider the journey of your Form and Form data.
+What do you want to do with the information you collect?
 If you. . .

 • Send Forms to people.